-Activ vity NC4 Sensitive activities and buildings (excluding accessory buildings associated with an existing activity): i i. within 12 metres of the centre line of a 110kV or 220kV National grid transmission line or within 12 metres of a foundation of an associated support structure; or i ii. within 10 metres of the centre line of a 66kV National grid transmission line or within 10 metres of a foundation of an associated support structure.
-Fences within 5 metres of a National grid transmission line support structure foundation.
-Any application made in relation to this rule shall not be publicly notified or limited notified or limited notified other than to Transpower New Zealand Limited. ٨d vice notes: 1.
-The National grid transmission lines and electricity distribution lines are shown on the planning maps.
-2. Vegetation to be planted around the National grid should be selected and/or managed to ensure that it will not result in that vegetation breaching the Electricity (Hazards from Trees) Regulations 2003.
-3. The New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001) contains restrictions on the location of structures and activities in relation to National grid transmission lines.
+- NC4 a.
+Sensitive activities and buildings (excluding accessory buildings associated with an existing activity): - i. within 12 metres of the centre line of a 110kV or 220kV National grid transmission line or within 12 metres of a foundation of an associated support structure; or - ii. within 10 metres of the centre line of a 66kV National grid transmission line or within 10 metres of a foundation of an associated support structure. - b.
+Fences within 5 metres of a National grid transmission line support structure foundation. - c.
+Any application made in relation to this rule shall not be publicly notified or limited notified other than to Transpower New Zealand Limited.

+- 1. The National grid transmission lines and electricity distribution lines are shown on the planning maps. - 2.
+Vegetation to be planted around the National grid should be selected and/or managed to ensure that it will not result in that vegetation breaching the Electricity (Hazards from Trees) Regulations 2003. - 3.
+The New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001) contains restrictions on the location of structures and activities in relation to National grid transmission lines.
 Buildings and activities in the vicinity of National grid transmission lines must comply with the NZECP 34:2001.